jeromeetienne/threex.webar/slides/README.md

 - what is supplied by the library
 - What examples can be done
   - provide suggestions of possible applications
-- it is possible to recognize any aruco marker
+- It is possible to recognize any aruco marker
-  - each of them
+  - each of them got a marker id
+  - 1024 possible markers to recognize

+---

+- you can move the camera and the marker is static
+- you can move the marker in front a static camera
+  - May be localisation of moving objects
+  - like where is this tool/vehicule
+  -

 # Various Parts Of Coding Augmented Reality on the web
 - Step 1 - get data from the Reality